macjl/Domoticz-HomekitInsecureClient/README.md

 - Make sure the Homekit device you want to control allow 'Insecure' connections ([Homebridge](https://github.com/oznu/homebridge-config-ui-x/wiki/Enabling-Accessory-Control), [HAA](https://github.com/RavenSystem/esp-homekit-devices/wiki/General-Configuration#Enable-HomeKit-rest-API))
 - Go to Hardware Configuration in Domoticz
 - Add an Hardware with type "Homekit Insecure Client"
-- Configure the plugin with the IP Address of the bridge, Port, and Authorization key (format : xxx-xx-xxx)
+- Configure the plugin with the IP Address of the bridge, Port, and Authorization key (format : *xxx-xx-xxx*)
 - The devices should appear in Unused Devices after 1 minute

+## Is my device supported?
+- You can show more informations by enabling "Plugin Debug" in Debug menu.
+It will show discoverd devices that are not supported yet.
+You can open an issue in Github with this logs, and I'll see if I can support it.